untuned/RuneAudio/file_manipulations/README.md

 **Non Red Book wav > flac**
 [**FLAC Frontend**](https://sourceforge.net/projects/flacfrontend/files/) - a convenient way for Windows users not used to working with command lines to use the official FLAC tools.

+**dff > dsf** (to be able to add tag)
+shift+right-click folder > Open PowerShell window here

+`dff2dsf 'path/file.dff' 'path/file.dsf'`
+- press 'tab' to auto complete file path and name.
+- each command for each file, no wildcard.

 **SACD iso > DSD dsf**
 [**ISO2DSF**](https://github.com/rern/RuneAudio/raw/master/file_conversion/ISO2DSF_v1.2.2_Win7_Win8.zip) by Bogi - read album tracks from SACD ISO file and to convert them to DSF files.
 - how to: `ISOtoDSFv122.pdf` extracted from `ISO2DSF_v1.2.2_Win7_Win8.zip`